dustinfast/mem_mgr/README.md

-# Homework 3:
+# mem_mgr

 A memory management wrapper replacing the c stdlib `malloc`, `calloc`, `realloc`, and `free` functions.

 ## Usage

-From the terminal, do the following -
+From the terminal, enter the following -

 ``` sh
 # Compile the memory manager's objects